cheshire-cat-ai/docs/mkdocs/faq.md

 #### Can I talk to the Cat in a language different from English?

-Of course you can: just change the prompts in the Plugin folder accordingly, and take care not to mix languages to get best results.
+Of course, you can: just change the prompts in the Plugin folder accordingly, and take care not to mix languages to get best results.

 #### How can I know where the Cat gets the answers?
 I'd like to know if it's using the files I uploaded or if it's querying the configured LLM.